Skip to content

 4. Monitoring the Deployment⚓︎

-After deploying, you can monitor the status of the deployments:
+After deploying, monitor the status:

 kubectl get all -n data-access